 I do private commissions and work for companies.

 For private character work, please read the following information before you contact me!
-For companies, the below can serve as a rough guideline for negotiation.
+For companies, the below can serve as a rough guideline for negotiation, plus fees for usage rights etc.

 Please contact me through email, as that is easiest for me to keep track of.
 Thank you!